opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

     .build();
 ```

+#### Infrastructure REST API

-Similarly, to obtain a client instance to carry out New Relic Infrastructure operations use the builder provided:
+To obtain a client instance to carry out operations with the New Relic Infrastructure REST API use the builder provided:
 ```
 NewRelicInfraApi infraApi = NewRelicInfraApi.builder()
     .hostname("infra-api.newrelic.com")